justiceadamsUNI/C-Unit-Testing-Suite-With-CI/README.md

 ![Local Test Run](https://i.imgur.com/aqEOAnM.png)

 ## Continuous Integration
 I'm using [TravisCI](https://travis-ci.org/) as my CI tool (obviously).
 You can look at the [.travis.yml](https://github.com/justiceadamsUNI/CPP-Unit-Testing-Suite-With-CI/blob/master/.travis.yml) file to see how we're setting up our build system.
-It simply sets up a g++ compiler and runs the same script as above (compile then run).
+It simply sets up a g++ compiler and runs the same script as above (compile then run.
+It also ensures that the main class can compile).
 Fairly lightweight.
 No build system.
 No dependency management, just simplicity.

 Thus whenever you push a commit, a build is run (it will trigger builds for PR's as well).
 Here's an example Build Run.
 ![Local Test Run](https://i.imgur.com/xQNKlHE.png)